-In my opinion it is definitely the biggest one.
+In my opinion, it is definitely the biggest one.
 According to the World Health Organisation, Ukraine has had the most deaths caused by polluted air based on population.
 Even our Ministry of Ecology and Natural Resources stated that these statistics cannot be overlooked anymore.
-The impacts are usually obvious: people cannot breathe normally and the rate of pulmonary diseases in children rises.
-But I doubt that the people in Ukraine are interested in this topic, unless they are directly affected by it.
-They simply do not realise how serious the situation is, and that it calls for immediate response.
+The impacts are usually obvious: people cannot breathe normally, and the rate of pulmonary diseases in children rises.
+But I doubt that the people in Ukraine are interested in this topic unless they are directly affected by it.
+They simply do not realise how serious the situation is and that it calls for an immediate response.

 What is the usual stand on environmental protection in Ukraine?

 Not a very progressive one, of course.
 According to a recent opinion poll, environmental problems are considered important only by some 5% of inhabitants.
 Naturally, the situation differs in industrial cities, where people have to deal with foul smells and health threats on a daily basis.
 The pollution is even visible in the form of fallout on cars or tree leaves.
 Unfortunately, this only makes around two million people out of 45 million aware.

 Arnika and Ecoaction focus primarily on five industrial cities – Dnipro (formerly Dnipropetrovsk), Zaporizhia, Mariupol, Kharkiv, and Krivoy Rog.
 Are any other agglomerations affected in a similar way?